 Rugby was one of the most significant sports in the promotion of English and, later, British imperial manliness.
 Rugby was more than just a game.
 It turned boys into men through physical training and through the values of unselfishness, fearlessness, teamwork, and self-control.

-Rugby was the game that developed the manly behaviour of the elite.
+Rugby was the game that developed the manly behavior of the elite.
 Since its creation rugby rapidly spread from its elitist origins and entered the lives of players and fans all around the world.
 Today there are nearly 800 million rugby followers across the globe.

 Here’s some fun facts about rugby to illustrate how the sport has evolved over the years and touched the hearts of many!

 Rugby is played with an oval ball by two teams of 15 players (in rugby union play) or 13 players (in rugby league play).